Zunautica/teadaze/README.md

 #### Controllers

 Controllers generally function in the same way as many web based MVC architectures (which is a little different from the original pattern); they load the model, load the view and pass data from the model to the view.
 Controllers manage their own set of views, rather than there being a repository of many views.
 This allows controllers to - by design - handle a particular task.
-Controllers also act as the destination for dynamic requests from their views.

 #### Models